JohnMostlyR/jm-validate-addon.js/README.md

                 	autoHide: true, // Automatically hide the tooltip after x seconds.
 Defaults to true
                 	useBrowserMessages: false, // Use my own styling but use the messages as provided by the browser.
 Defaults to false
                 	translationsFolderPath: 'translations', // Use this folder to find the messages.
-Defaults to 'translations' }
+Defaults to 'translations'
+                    setCustomValidity: { // Add a custom validation "terms-and-conditions": {
+                        	customFunction: function (element) {
+                            	return !!(element.checked);
+                            },
+                            message: 'Sorry, but we need you to accept the terms and conditions.'
+                        },
+                    },
+            	}
         	);